 Because there are two very different ways to use vitamin C: that is, taking a lot to deal with serious disease and infection, or, taking an ongoing small dose to keep ones immunity strong and protective, it’s important not to confuse them.

-To see the protection enhancing qualities of vitamin C, look at a study that followed 2,000 residents of a rural Japanese community and found something surprising at the end of 20 years: While the risk of stroke in those with the highest serum levels of vitamin C was 29% lower than in those with the lowest serum levels of vitamin C, the surprising thing was that the risk of stroke in those who consumed vegetables 6-7 days a week was 54% lower than in those who consumed vegetables 0-2 days a week.
+To see the protection enhancing qualities of vitamin C, look at these results of a study that followed 2,000 residents of a rural Japanese community.
+At the end of 20 years the study found that while the risk of stroke in those with the highest serum levels of vitamin C was 29% lower than in those with the lowest serum levels of vitamin C, the surprising thing was that the risk of stroke in those who consumed vegetables 6-7 days a week was 54% lower than in those who consumed vegetables 0-2 days a week.
 That’s nearly twice the protection from eating foods containing vitamin C.

 Another extremely interesting study followed 870 men over 25 years.
 It found that those consuming more than 83 mg of vitamin C daily had 64% less lung cancer than those who consumed less than 63 mg per day.